-This is a condemnation case involving a 0.764 acre permanent easement and 0.0534 acre temporary construction easement in connection with the SAWS Regional Carrizo Project: Water Delivery Pipeline.
+This is a condemnation case involving a 0.764 acre permanent easement and .0534 acre temporary construction easement in connection with the SAWS Regional Carrizo Project: Water Delivery Pipeline.
 SAWS' appraised value of the property is \$186,100.00.
 The landowner has not agreed with SAWS' appraisal, but has not yet obtained his own appraisal.
 The landowner has granted SAWS a possession and use agreement.
 The Special Commissioner's hearing occurred on October 31, 2012 and the Special Commissioner awarded the amount of \$528,188.00.
 On November 26, 2012, SAWS timely objected to the award.
 On December 17, 2012, SAWS deposited the award amount (less prior payment to landowner for the possession and use agreement) in order to maintain possession of the easement.
-On September 26, 2013, the parties negotiated a settlement in the amount of \$478,188, subject to approval by the Board.
+On September 26, 2013, the parties negotiated settlement in the amount of \$478,188, subject to approval by the Board.
+The Board approved the settlement at its November 2013 meeting; a final judgment has been drafted and approved by the parties and has been submitted to Court.